How are you different from other organizations?

 Who do you help?

-We mainly focus our efforts in orphanages and schools, and so our largest population are the children.
-After we have helped the kids, we then go into the outlying communities to help the elderly, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
-We also do extensive teaching to the communities so that our education efforts reach hundreds of people every trip.
+We mainly focus our efforts in orphanages and schools so our largest population are school-age children.
+After we have helped the kids, we go into their communities to help the elderly, malnourished, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
+We also do extensive teaching to the communities so that our education efforts reach hundreds to thousands of people every trip.

 What do you do?